When I this question to school administrators, there are three traits which area cited more than any other attributes:

 Now you know why when faith-based schools close, a significant number of parents choose the public school option.
 The parent, along with the child, must feel that the school environment is where they not just want to be, but desire to be.
 They must become emotionally engaged with it – not just logically informed about it.

 To illustrate this point, the Diocese referred to in the above paragraph has two high schools.
-When I started in my new role in the schools’ office 20 years ago, I walked into the one that was centrally located to most of the elementary schools of the Diocese.
+When I started in my new role in the schools’ office over 20 years ago, I walked into the one that was centrally located to most of the elementary schools of the Diocese.
 Frankly, I could have been a ghost walking from the from the front door to the office.
 Students I passed in the hallway seemed to be oblivious to the fact that there was a stranger with an ID badge walking their halls.
 The other high school that always seemed to be struggling to get by financially, however, had a completely different atmosphere.
 I was made to feel welcome there as soon as I walked in the door!
 Students asked if they could escort me to where I was going and their enthusiasm showed on their facial expressions.
 I wondered why the school struggled as much as it did, and thought that all people would have to do is come to the building and they’d be immediately hooked!

 Some research, however, answered the “why” question.
 Although there were differences between the two Catholic high schools, the latter school was located in an area where the reception was the same when a visitor entered the public high school of that community as well.
 It stood to reason, then, that potential families may not have wanted to pay tuition when they saw “no significant difference” regarding how they were made to “feel” when they entered the school (and, to overemphasize the point, educators know all about what happens when the research shows “no significant difference”), even though the school had excellent academics, a safe and caring community, and offered a continued formation of the student’s faith…something that the public school couldn’t necessary boast about.